· Lincoln J Bicalho · Development · 24 min read

 token = context.Session.GetString(AccessTokenKey);

-// Fallback to secure cookies
+// Fallback to cookies (persist across server restarts)

 if (string.IsNullOrEmpty(token))